 Where do you find your inspiration?
 I’ve seen this question emerge in a number of different ways via LinkedIn Groups, newsletters, Twitter, etc. We are all susceptible to feeling run down from time to time, and it can seem like we are covering the same ground in our professional and academic conversations.
 Yet finding inspiration to move forward means more than just improving our stress and time management skills.

 As we enter the holiday season – a time of both giving thanks for the year that has passed and planning ahead for the year to come – how can we as online instructors maintain our momentum?
-Here are a few activities designed to spark ideas and renew energy as we approach 2013:
+Here are a few activities designed to spark ideas and renew energy:

 - Make a connection outside of your field.
 This is often given as advice for job seekers, but it’s just as applicable for career development.
 Find a group, resource, publication, or local event addressing an area of interest, but with a focus outside your primary area of study or research.
 You’ll not only see how your expertise may apply in different ways, but also increase your awareness of other perspectives.

 - Read something on your reading list.
 There’s no need to provide suggestions here, because you probably already have books, journals, even bookmarked web pages, piled high physically and virtually.
 While that stack may be intimidating, pick just one thing to focus on for the start of the new year.

 - Renew your focus on students.
 It’s so easy to get caught up in the administration of an online class – posting announcements, grading assignments, uploading content, fixing broken links – that the individual learners lose priority status.
 This is especially challenging in an online environment where you don’t “see” them every week.
 TEFL.net’s list of ways to stay motivated to teach recommends “learning something about/from your students.”
 Consider tweaking an assignment that allows them to showcase their personal interests or past experience.